ArthurHowardMorris/ArthurHowardMorris.github.io/_pages/resources/semesters/s2024/acctg3210Syl.md

 Class participation scores will be based on attendance, you are expected to attend the section for which you are registered.
-Attendance will be take using _TBA_, supplemented by in-person cold calling.
+Attendance will be take using _iPRS_, supplemented by in-person cold calling.
 Please note that indicating that you are in attendance when you are not physically in the classroom is dishonest, and will be treated as [academic misconduct](https://registry.hkust.edu.hk/resource-library/regulations-student-conduct-and-academic-integrity).